-The Mereenie loop road makes up part of the Red Centre Way, a 670km alternate route between Alice Springs and Uluru taking in the stunning West McDonald Ranges and Kings Canyon… it’s an entire outback adventure (including about 200kms of dirt road) in one go.
+The Mereenie Loop Road makes up part of the Red Centre Way, a 670km alternate route between Alice Springs and Uluru that includes the stunning West McDonald Ranges and Kings Canyon.
+It’s an entire outback adventure (including about 200kms of dirt road) all in one go.

-This is one of those trips where you don’t want to be rushing.
+This is one of those trips that don’t want to be rushing.
 One; for safety, and two; because there’s so much to see.
-3 – 5 days would be ideal and you’d be able to take in all the sights and enjoy yourself, there’s no better way to explore this part of the world than at your own pace.
+About 3 – 5 days is ideal and with this time frame, you’ll be able to take in all the sights and enjoy yourself.
+Trust us, there’s no better way to explore this part of the world than at a leisurely pace.

 Day 1 – Alice Springs to Glen Helen

-Heading west from Alice for around 130kms to Glen Helen is a cruisy drive with plenty of stops along the way.
+Heading 130km west from Alice to Glen Helen is a cruisy drive with plenty of stops along the way.
 Standly Chasm (about 50kms from Alice) is a perfect spot for a stop and an amazing sight around the middle of the day as the rock glows red.
-A little further down the road you’ll find Ellery Creek Big Hole, a good spot for lunch (free BBQs) and a swim.
+A little further down the road, you’ll find Ellery Creek Big Hole.
+Pull up for lunch (has free BBQs) and a swim.
 Don’t let the outback fool you though, the water can be ice cold.

-As you keep heading west the Ochre pits are worth a stop as well as the impressive Ormiston gorge.
-It should be getting late in the day by now and Glen Helen homestead is just a few more kms down the road, there’s cheap camping, showers and cold beer available but the best part is the amazing scenery… that’s free.
+As you continue west, the Ochre Pits and the impressive Ormiston Gorge are essential pitstops.
+By now it should be getting late and Glen Helen homestead is only a few more kilometres down the road.
+There’s cheap camping options, showers and cold beer on the menu.
+But the best part is without a doubt the stunning scenery, and that’s free of charge.